A large boulder marks the place where the island of Manhattan was purportedly "sold" to the Dutch.

 Just steps away from Spuyten Duyvil Creek and the northern tip of Manhattan, there once was a tulip tree that stood for at least 280 years.
-During those nearly three centuries, the tree bore witness to a lot of things, as the local Lenape tribe used the area as a summer camp.
+During those nearly three centuries, the tree bore witness to a lot of things, as the local Lenape tribe used the area as a camp during the summer months.
 Eventually, those Native Americans would be joined by a new group: The Dutch, who were establishing New Netherland.

-The colony had only been formed in 1621 by the Dutch West India Company (WIC) when Peter Minuit was appointed director and tasked with creating a capital for New Netherland.
-The original choice, the Delaware River, was plagued by mosquitos in the summer and froze over in the winter.
+The colony was established in 1614 by the Dutch West India Company (WIC).
+In 1626, Peter Minuit was appointed director and tasked with creating a capital for New Netherland.
+Their original choice, the Delaware River, was plagued by mosquitos in the summer and froze over in the winter.
 So Minuit made the decision to place the new capital on the island of Manhattan instead, then known in the Munsee dialect as manaháhtaan, the “place where we get our bows.”

 As for the tulip tree, it grew to 165 feet with a diameter of 51 inches and stood until the 20th century.
 Unfortunately, the plant’s health began to decline.
 Though the Parks Department tried desperately to save it by patching its rotting insides with cement and putting a protective fence around it, the tree fell victim to a storm in 1938.
 The stump stood for years before it too was removed, and the American Legion, Peter Minuit Post 1247, dedicated a large boulder with a plaque in its place.

 Know Before You Go